-Short-term investments consist of guaranteed investment certificates with maturity dates of one year or less.
+Short-term investments consist of guaranteed investment certificates and money market funds managed by a third party investment manager, with maturity dates of one year or less.
+The cash is held in escrow which will be available for use within the term of one year.